Damian Kulash: Career

 He was greatly influenced by many bands from the Washington D.C. area, such as Fugazi, Ted Leo and the Pharmacists, and Lungfish.
 He is also a fan of post-hardcore and indie rock.
-He was also one half of the Washington, D.C. based independent record label Level Records (1994–1996).
+He was also one half of the Washington, D.C.–based independent record label Level Records (1994–1996).
 Level Records released various 7"s, compilations, and CDs for bands such as Branch Manager and Frodus.

 On March 9, 2010, Kulash announced OK Go's departure from EMI via their YouTube channel.
 Their new label is called Paracadute.

 In August 2006, Kulash appeared on an episode of The Colbert Report to discuss the band putting their music videos on YouTube instead of going through the normal corporate video-making process.
 OK Go made another appearance in April 2010, and performed "This Too Shall Pass."

+In 2023, Kulash co-directed the comedy-drama film The Beanie Bubble, alongside his wife, screenwriter and director Kristin Gore.

 Personal life

+Kulash was previously married to artist Shana Lutker and later designer Ambra Medda.
+In 2016, he married Kristin Gore; they attended high school together.
+They live in Los Angeles.

 In early 2008, Kulash wrote a passage in Ben Karlin's book Things I've Learnt from Women Who've Dumped Me.
-Kulash describes one of his previous, unsuccessful relationships, involving a dog which he shared with his partner.
+Kulash described one of his previous, unsuccessful relationships, involving a dog which he shared with his partner.

 On February 19, 2010, The New York Times printed his op-ed piece entitled "WhoseTube?", which discussed the relationship between musicians, record labels, and the Internet.
 Kulash had previously written two other op-eds in the New York Times: one in 2008 about Net Neutrality and another in 2005 about the Sony BMG CD copy protection scandal.
 He has also testified in Congress in favor of Net Neutrality.

-Kulash was previously married to artist Shana Lutker and designer Ambra Medda.
-He is married to Kristin Gore; they attended high school together.

 In March 2014, Kulash was part of a viral video, titled "First Kiss".

+In February 2020, Kulash and Gore contracted COVID-19 when there had only been six prior confirmed cases in California, their state of residence.